-Maybe not as famous as Europe’s big stars, Stockholm, the gorgeous Swedish capital enjoys the reputation of one of the most beautiful and sophisticated cities on the continent.
-Strangely located in the south-east of Sweden, on an archipelago consisting of 14 little islands, Stockholm features a lovely Old Town (Gamla Stan) with castles and windy medieval alleys, one of the largest collections of museums in the world, amazing architecture and a plethora of parks.
-Moreover, the abundance of water, the splendid décor, the vibrant nightlife, the new which blends beautifully with the old, the quality of life and the green environment, make it one of the greatest cities not only in Scandinavia or Europe, but in the world as well.
+Maybe not as famous as Europe’s big stars, Stockholm, the gorgeous Swedish capital, enjoys a reputation of one of the most beautiful and sophisticated cities on the continent.
+Strangely located in the south-east of Sweden, on an archipelago consisting of 14 little islands, Stockholm features a lovely Old Town (Gamla Stan) filled with castles and windy medieval alleys, one of the largest collections of museums in the world, amazing architecture and a plethora of parks.
+Moreover, the abundance of water, the splendid architecture, the vibrant nightlife, the new which blends beautifully with the old, the quality of life and the green environment make it one of the greatest cities not only in Scandinavia or Europe, but in the world as well.

 Lying on the islands of Zeeland and Amager, Copenhagen, the capital of Denmark and one of the world’s most environmentally friendly cities, is certainly a wonderful destination for any king of traveler.

 Beautifully located on the east side of the Jutland Peninsula, Aarhus, the chief port of Denmark, is a lovely gathering of woodlands, beaches, lakes and charming Danish historical buildings depicting bygone epochs and various styles from all over the country.
-Aarhus is a modern metropolis, but even so, it has a heart and a charm of its own which lies not only in the pleasant décor, but also in the positive atmosphere, in the locals’ genuine smiles, in the perpetual Viking traditions and in the multicultural vibe that prevails all over the city.
+Aarhus is a modern metropolis, but it has a heart and a charm of its own which lies not only in the pleasant layout, but also in the positive atmosphere, the locals’ genuine smiles, the perpetual Viking traditions and the multicultural vibe that prevails all over the city.